 - Leadership and Creating a Dialogue with the Other, Dr. Anat Geller, lecturer in Early Childhood Education and Professional Retraining and Development.

-- History of the Kibbutz, Dr. Jack Pastor, Dean, Faculty of Social Sciences and the Humanities.
+- History of the Kibbutz, Dr. Jack Pastor, former Dean, Faculty of Social Sciences and the Humanities.

 - Galilee as a Multicultural Space, Dr. Moshe Shner, lecturer in Jewish Thought and Multidisciplinary Studies.

 - School in the Holy Land: An Insider’s Look at the Israeli Educational System, Dr. Micha Balf, senior educational consultant, Israeli educator, and former shaliach (Israeli representative) in the US.

 - Israel-Diaspora Relations: Then, Now, and in the Future, Prof. David Mittelberg, Dr. Micha Balf, and Dr. Roberta Bell-Kligler, Director of Oranim International School.

 - Current Events in the Middle East, Dr. Udi Manor, lecturer in Land of Israel Studies, Middle East Studies, Civics and Democracy, and History.

 For a more extensive list of lectures, please see here.

 The following are opportunities for encounters with Israelis from diverse cultural, ethnic, and religious backgrounds:

 - Mifgash (Encounter) with Oranim Students: Dialogue with Oranim students from diverse backgrounds about identity, values, and Israel.